azoth-lang/azoth.language.design/dictionary-keys.md

 1. ~~Keys are `const` or `id`~~ (At least not as a general solution that applies to sets too.
 For dictionaries only, it is still possible.)
 2. Dictionary Comparers Operate on `const` or `id`
-3. ~~Stricter Orderings~~ (To complex and still error prone.)
+3. ~~Stricter Orderings~~ (Too complex and still error prone.)
 4. Do Not Restrict API
 5. Keys are `const` or `id` but Sets Are Unrestricted

 For now, I am going to try option 2 and see what that does to the language.
 I will add the ability to do `shareable T` where `T` is a generic type.
 This means the type `T` upcast to a shareable capability.
-Applying this to an `ind` type requires that it be `shareable ind`.
+Applying this to an `independent` type requires that it be `independent(shareable)`.
 This will be part of a larger system of allowing capability sets to be applied to generic types.
-This seems like it will allow `aliasable T` to act as the equivalent of alias types in Pony (i.e. `T!`).
+This seems like it will allow `aliasable T` to act as the equivalent of alias types in Pony (i.e.
+`T!`).